 We moved a lot since then, held many jobs and a few businesses, traveled as eighteen wheeler truck drivers in 47 states and the east coast of Canada (yes, yes, I was driving too, and for the record: I was very good at parking, in reverse, no kidding!).
-It wasn’t always easy — to start from scratch, with our families thousands of miles away, but we cherished every minute of building our own life together and still do.
-We love it here.
+It wasn’t always easy — to start from scratch, with our families thousands of miles away, but we cherished every minute of building our own lives here.

 After almost two years of driving around the country, we settled down in North Carolina.
 It was time to start a family.
 We welcomed Maya in July 2010, Elinor in April of 2012.
 Benny in September 2013, and Mika in August 2016.
 Those guys are a 100% free range, country kids and I absolutely enjoy every moment of my time with them.